azuwis/pianotrans/README.md

 2. Download and unpack [PianoTrans-v0.2.1.7z][4] (1.5GB download, unpack using [7zip][5])
 3. Close other apps to free memory, need at least 2G free memory
 4. Run `PianoTrans.exe` in `PianoTrans` directory
-5. Choose audio/video files, multiple selection supported
+5. Choose audio/video files, hold CTRL to select multiple files
 6. Result MIDI files are in the same directory as the input files

 If you want right click menu, run `RightClickMenuRegister.bat`, then you can